maggiehuntpa/backend-intro/README.md

 Import it into your code like so:
 `from flask import Flask, request, render_template`

-Ensure your directories are structured as follows:
+Your directories should be structured as follows:
 - app.py
 - static/
     - css/